LukeGrahamLandry/franca/devlog.md

 need to be able to do flat call through function pointer if i want it to return a slice, but other than that it works for all the lib collections.

+just tracking cc on fnptr was tedious but now i need to actually use it to make flat call in the backends.

 ## improving inference (May 29)

 made it so overloading checks one argument at a time,